 Making a plan to reach your goals is the best way to approach retirement savings.
 Ask yourself what you hope to be doing in retirement.
 Where do you want to live and how much does that lifestyle cost?
 This can be hard for younger Canadians, but thinking about those goals now will help put them in focus.
 Putting some time into your savings and investments now can get you on track to meet your lifestyle goals in retirement.

-A recent poll of Canadians by a CIBC poll called Am I Saving Enough to Retire found 32 per cent of Canadians between 45 and 64 have nothing saved for retirement, and 53 per cent of Canadians say they don’t actually know if they are saving enough.
+A recent poll of Canadians by a CIBC poll called Am I Saving Enough to Retire found 32 percent of Canadians between 45 and 64 have nothing saved for retirement, and 53 percent of Canadians say they don’t actually know if they are saving enough.
 Stay out of this situation by actualizing your goals early.

 Calculate your retirement savings

 The Canada Revenue Agency has an excellent retirement income calculator.
-Whether you have been savings for 20 years or just today, you can use it to estimate what your retirement income will look like.
+Whether you have been saving for 20 years or just today, you can use it to estimate what your retirement income will look like.
 You can also see the expected rate of return over time.
 The calculator takes about 30 minutes to fill out, and it can give you a realistic idea of how much you need to be saving to reach your goals.

 Take advantage of all your retirement resources

 There are many different ways you can save for retirement.
 You can use your RRSP or your TFSA (Tax-Free Savings Account).
 The RRSP defers income tax until you are ready to withdraw the money.
-The TFSA allows your money to grow tax free with no income tax bill when you withdraw.
+The TFSA allows your money to grow tax-free with no income tax bill when you withdraw.
 TFSA contribution money is already subject to income tax.

 For those in a lower income bracket, the TFSA might be more advantageous, while those in the top marginal tax bracket may find the RRSP works well.
-Also be sure you’re taking advantage of your employee pension plan, if you have one.
+Also, be sure you’re taking advantage of your employee pension plan if you have one.
 They often match your contributions.
 If that is the case, contribute the maximum amount possible.

 Get professional advice for retirement planning

 When it comes to retirement planning advice you are spoiled with choice.
-You can choose to work with a financial advisor, but be sure to understand what their fees are and what kind of products they are recommending.
+You can choose to work with a financial advisor but be sure to understand what their fees are and what kind of products they are recommending.
 A good advisor will look at all investments, not just ones that will make them money in commissions.
 Do-it-yourself investing is also an option, and you can start to do that by opening an account at a discount brokerage of your choice.